 Tips for Preserving Herbs

-Regardless which method you choose there are circumstances where you must do it a little differently.
-For example, if you have much larger leaves like comfrey and borage, it may be better to rip the leaves up into smaller pieces or simply hang the leaves upside down whole.
+Regardless of which method you choose, there are circumstances where you must do it a little differently.
+For example, if you have much larger leaves like comfrey and borage, it may be better to rip the leaves up into smaller pieces.
+Or simply hang the leaves upside down whole.
 Keep in mind that when you tear up those leaves they could lose some of their flavors.

 Cooking with Dried Herbs

-While dried herbs seem to be less after drying, their flavor is at least 3 times stronger as when it was fresh.
-As a result, when using dried herbs you can figure that 1 Tablespoon of fresh herb is equal to 1 teaspoon of dried herb.
-Keep this in mind so you don’t overpower your dish with dried herbs.
+While dried herbs seem to be less in amount after drying, their flavor is at least 3 times stronger as when it was fresh.
+As a result, when using dried herbs you can figure that 1 Tablespoon of the fresh herb is equal to 1 teaspoon of dried herb.
+Keep this in mind so you do not overpower your dish with dried herbs.